St. Kitts' surging citizenship business

 Minister Douglas credits revenue from the economic citizenship program with allowing St. Kitts to develop tourism, even in tough economic times.

-As of late 2011, a Henley catalog listed more than 700 built or planned properties in six high-end resorts that could earn an investor citizenship and a St. Kitts passport.
+As of late 2011, a Henley catalogue listed more than 700 built or planned properties in six high-end resorts that could earn an investor citizenship and a St. Kitts passport.